secured lock Secured with SHA-256 Encryption

 A restraint system should be used for children under 8 or shorter than 57 inches.
 Infants must be in rear-facing safety seats.

-Remember: The driver is responsible for the child restraint violation and will have to pay a penalty of $50.
+Remember that the driver is responsible for the child restraint violation and will have to pay a $50 penalty.

 Rural Interstates70